loicdescotte/loicdescotte.github.io/_posts/2026-06-06-hamsters-scala3.md

 ## And more

-Beyond validation and monad transformers, the library also ships:
+Beyond validation and transformers, the library also ships:

 - `mapN` to combine multiple values
 - Lenses